ayushsolanki-ui/ios-sdk/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- AppStore Connect access to create Bundle Identifier and App
+- AppStore Connect access for creating Bundle Identifier and App
-- **Xcode 15** and later
+- **Xcode 13** and later
 - iOS  15 or later
 - Please make sure that the project bundle ID is the same as the bundle identifier you added while creating the app in AppStore connect.